 Danish striker Nicklas Bendtner has been fined 100,000 euros after displaying his underwear during Denmark’s game against Portugal.

-The Danish player has been fined almost as much as UEFA fined Russia when their fans attacked stewards during their match against Poland, an earlier fine on Russia of GBP 24,000 also cited displaying illicit banners.
-Other teams including Germany have incurred considerably lighter fines for the misbehaviour of their fans.
+The Danish player has been fined almost as much as UEFA fined Russia when their fans attacked stewards during their match against Poland; an earlier fine on Russia of GBP 24,000 also cited displaying illicit banners.
+Other teams, including Germany, have incurred considerably lighter fines for the misbehavior of their fans.

 It seems UEFA will protect the interests of their sponsors with punitive fines, a policy they would perhaps do well to adopt when dealing with incidents of racial abuse.
 Director of the Denmark FA, Lars Berendt, said after the decision, ‘We have spoken to the player and he will not play in those underpants against Germany on Sunday.